Corporate Electric is an authorised distributor for Siemens fire alarm systems.

-Corporate Electric is a leader in fire alarm installations and can provide:
+Corporate Electric is one of the industry leaders in installation of fire alarm systems in the Cayman Islands and can provide:

 - Factory trained fire alarm technicians.

 - Point by point documentation of the inspection / test for your insurance records.